 - A. If it is determined that a personal, ad hoc wireless network or wireless 'hot spot' is impacting the performance of the VLGS wireless network, the student will be requested to stop using the device.
 Failure to comply will result in being reported to the Director of Student Affairs for review and as warranted, disciplinary action. - B. If it is determined that a personal communication device (including cell phones) is being used to intentionally mimic VLGS networks to hijack, intercept or manipulate legitimate client traffic, VLGS reserves the right to utilize technical mechanisms of its own to contain the device.
 Failure to comply will result in being reported to the Director of Student Affairs for review and as warranted, disciplinary action.

 V. NETWORK FILE STORAGE

-As a student, you may request a personal folder to be created for you on the network which you may use to securely store your education-related files, documents, etc.
+As a student, you have access to MS OneDrive, and M365 app, which you may use to securely store your education related files and documents.

-A. Network Storage Policy
+A. OneDrive Storage Policy